memorizingthedigitsofpi/AO3-stealth-mode-site-skin/README.md

 # Stealth Mode AO3 site skin
 makes AO3 look like the New York Times

+NOTE: the follow features have been altered/removed:
+1. You can't click on the header to return to the homepage.
+That image is just an image, not a link.
+2. The button next to the search input is gone, so you need to press enter/go to search instead of clicking/tapping on the button
+3. all icons are gone - user icons, fic info icons, site skin icons etc.
+4. When you open up a fic, the info at the top has been removed.
+The page starts at the fic title.

 # CREATING A NEW SITE SKIN

 In order to create a site skin, you need to have an AO3 account and you need to be logged in.